top of page

 • The kind of person you want to be in your relationships

-It’s important to note that this isn’t about abandoning goals but more about anchoring them differently.
+It’s important to note that this isn’t about abandoning goals but more about anchoring them in meaning.

 • Deliver when it’s difficult